 Each semester of Bachelor year 2 and Bachelor year 3 a course is offered faculty wide.
 The courses are either based on the faculty research programs or treat a theme that is ideally suited to an interdisciplinary social-scientific approach.

 Participation in the EP does not exempt you from any part of the regular education program.
 Upon successfully completing all four courses, you will receive a separate certificate, which will be attached to your bachelor's diploma.

 - Only students who have completed all subjects of the first year and have achieved an average mark of 7.5 can qualify for participation in the program.
 This entails that you have gained 60 ECTS credits, the maximum achievable score, in your first year, placing you among the top 10% of students of the School.

-- If you belong to this group, you will receive an e-mail from the faculty vice dean in the summer.
+- If you belong to this group, you will receive an e-mail from the faculty vice dean shortly after the publication of the final BSA in August.
 In this e-mail you will be invited to send in a written application for the Excellence Program and to motivate your reason for applying.

 - Before the start of the second bachelor year you will be informed by e-mail about placement in the EP.